Brazilian Portuguese: Language register – formal vs. informal

 The linguistic situation of the BP informal speech in relation to the standard language is controversial.
 There are authors (Bortoni, Kato, Mattos e Silva, Bagno, Perini) who describe it as a case of diglossia, considering that informal BP has developed, both in phonetics and grammar, in its own particular way.

 Accordingly, the formal register of Brazilian Portuguese has a written and spoken form.
 The written formal register (FW) is used in almost all printed media and written communication, is uniform throughout the country and is the "Portuguese" officially taught at school.
 The spoken formal register (FS) is essentially a phonetic rendering of the written form.
 (FS) is used in very formal situations, such as speeches or ceremonies or when reading directly out of a text.
 While (FS) is necessarily uniform in lexicon and grammar, it shows noticeable regional variations in pronunciation.

 Characteristics of informal Brazilian Portuguese

 The main and most general (i.e. not considering various regional variations) characteristics of the informal variant of BP are the following.
 While these characteristics are typical of Brazilian speech, some may also be present to varying degrees in other Lusophone areas, particular in Angola, Mozambique and Cabo Verde, which frequently incorporate certain features common to both the South American and European varieties.
-Although these characteristics would be readily understood in Portugal due to exposure to Brazilian media, other forms are preferred there (except the points concerning "estar" and "dar").
+Although these characteristics would be readily understood in Portugal due to exposure to Brazilian media (and because they are observable in Portugal to some extent as well), other forms are preferred there (except the points concerning "estar" and "dar").